matrix-org/matrix-rust-sdk/crates/matrix-sdk-sqlite/migrations/NOTES.md

    configuration to consider double-quotes to be string literals delimiters, this configuration can be disabled, and would create an error.

-   The following example is correct
+   The following example is correct:

    ```sql
    CREATE TABLE "foo";